lee0c/lee0c.github.io/pages/attribution.md

 Thank you to some lovely friends for their feedback and help with the site!
 You should hire them.
 Yes, you.

-- LN (personal site TBA), especially for their HTML/CSS and accessibility expertise
+- [Lenny](http://www.wondra.codes/), especially for their HTML/CSS and accessibility expertise
 - [Shir](https://shirgoldberg.com/)